ewoks-kit/ewoks/doc/tutorials/hello_world.rst

 .. note::

-    :term:`Ewoks` developers rarely design :term:`workflows <Workflow>` by hand like this but instead use graphical interfaces to produce the dictionnary (usually stored in JSON).
+    :term:`Ewoks` developers rarely design :term:`workflows <Workflow>` by hand like this but instead use graphical interfaces to produce the dictionary (usually stored in JSON).
 See :ref:`this page about the Ewoks graphical interfaces <gui>`.

 .. note::

-    For all the fields that can be set when creating the dictionnary representing the :term:`workflow`, see the `Ewoks specification <https://ewokscore.readthedocs.io/en/stable/reference/specs.html>`_.
+    For all the fields that can be set when creating the dictionary representing the :term:`workflow`, see the `Ewoks specification <https://ewokscore.readthedocs.io/en/stable/reference/specs.html>`_.